SongBird Survival

 SongBird Survival (SBS) is an independent, UK-wide, environmental bird charity that funds research into the decline in Britain's songbirds.
 It is a not-for-profit organisation supported by grants, subscriptions and donations, and a registered charity and company.

 Governance

 SongBird Survival is a non-profit organisation, constituted as a Charitable Company under the laws of England & Wales.
 The governing document is the Memorandum and Articles of Association.
-Under the Memorandum and Articles and subsidiary documents, SongBird Survival is run by a Council of up to 21 persons elected by the membership.
-Council members are elected for 1-year, renewable terms.
+Under the amended Articles of Association, adopted in March 2023, SongBird Survival is run by a Council of up to 15 persons elected by the membership.
+Council members are elected for a 3-year term, renewable for a maximum of 3 terms.